What to Know About the CDC’s New Developmental Checklists

 Are the Changes Pandemic-Related?

-The process of updating the milestones began in 2019, according to a video abstract released by the AAP, which partnered with the CDC to revise the milestones.
+According to a video abstract released by the AAP, the process of updating the milestones began in 2019.
+The AAP partnered with the CDC to revise the milestones.
 The new checklists were tested with parent groups in 2020.

 The timing of the release prompted several online claims that the CDC had “lowered standards” in response to changes brought about by the pandemic.
 Some suggested that mask wearing and social distancing may have caused delays in speech development, leading the CDC to lower the number of words a child should know at a certain age.
 The timeline for the review process does not support that claim (Dupuy, 2022).